A fly in the ointment

 A small but irritating flaw that spoils the whole.

 These days ointments are chiefly for medicinal use - just the thing for rubbing on that nasty rash.
 In earlier times, ointments were more likely to be creams or oils with a cosmetic or ceremonial use.
-Literally, ointment was the substance one was annointed with.
-There is considerable annointing in Bible stories and it isn't surprising therefore that this phrase has a biblical origin.
+Literally, ointment was the substance one was anointed with.
+There is considerable anointing in Bible stories and it isn't surprising therefore that this phrase has a biblical origin.
 Ecclesiastes 10:1 (King James Version) has:

 "Dead flies cause the ointment of the apothecary to send forth a stinking savour: so doth a little folly him that is in reputation for wisdom and honour."

-Our contempary phrase 'the fly in the ointment' didn't appear until later.
+Our contemporary phrase 'the fly in the ointment' didn't appear until later.
 The earliest example I have found in print of that precise wording is in John Norris' A Practical Treatise Concerning Humility, 1707:

 'Tis that dead fly in the ointment of the Apothecary.